-It also refers as non-myelinated conduction, where the flow of nerve-impulse is slower (0.1 m/s).
-It occurs in unmyelinated axons, where the ions flow throughout the segment of axon via voltage-gated channels.
+It refers to the non-myelinated conduction, where the flow of nerve-impulse is slower (0.1 m/s).
+It occurs in unmyelinated axons, where the ions flow throughout the axon segment via voltage-gated channels.

-It also refers as myelinated conduction, where the action potential plunges much faster (100 m/s) from one node to another.
+It refers to the myelinated conduction, where the action potential plunges much faster (100 m/s) from one node to another.
 It occurs in myelinated axons, where the flow of ions is discontinuous because of the uneven distribution of voltage-gated channels.

 Like a flow of current requires a specific voltage, the generation of nerve impulse also involves a change of resting membrane potential to the state of action membrane potential, for which the stimulus must reach the threshold value maximum of -55 millivolts.

-As the voltage reaches the unit required for the flow of electrons, it conducts the flow of current.
-Similarly in neurons, a physical, electrical or mechanical stimulus must have the threshold value able to cause the movement of ions beyond the axolemma, by opening the voltage-gated channels.
+As the voltage reaches the unit required for the flow of electrons, it conducts the current flow.
+Similarly, in neurons, a physical, electrical or mechanical stimulus must have the threshold value, which can cause the movement of ions beyond the axolemma by opening the voltage-gated channels.

-As the flow of electrons permits the passage of current along the electrical wire, a sudden change in the membrane potential also initiates the conduction of nerve impulse although the axon’s length.
+As the flow of electrons permits the passage of current along the electrical wire, a sudden change in the membrane potential also initiates the conduction of nerve impulse althrough the axon’s length.

-As the flow of current is faster in a broader electrical loop, the conduction of nerve impulse also depends upon the axon’s diameter, like the flow of action potential will be faster on a broader axon, than in narrower.
+As the current flow is faster in a broader electrical loop, nerve impulse conduction also depends upon the axon’s diameter, which means the flow of action potential will be faster on a broader axon than in a narrower one.

-In the resting-potential state, the membrane potential is electro negatively charged, due to overshooting of positively charged potassium ions outside the cell and presence of more electronegative proteins inside the cell.
+In the resting-potential state, the membrane potential is electro negatively charged due to the overshooting of positively charged potassium ions outside the cell and more electronegative proteins inside the cell.

 It is the graded potential state, where the threshold stimulus having a potential of -55 mV brings a change in the membrane potential.
 A threshold stimulus must have the potential to convert the resting membrane potential into action membrane potential.

-The electronegativity of the membrane-potential changes, when a stimulus increases the influx of sodium electropositive ions more than ten times into the axoplasm by allowing the Na+– voltage-gated channels to open.
-Here the movement of an action potential depends on the mechanism of “All or none” method which is having two possibilities like:
+The electronegativity of the membrane-potential changes once a stimulus increases the influx of sodium electropositive ions (more than ten times) into the axoplasm by allowing the Na+– voltage-gated channels to open.

 - If the stimulus does not exceed the threshold value, there will be no movement of an action potential downhill an axon.

-- If the stimulus exceeds the threshold level, then it will initiate the conduction of impulse or an action potential downwards the axon length to reach the axon terminal.
+- If the stimulus exceeds the threshold level, the conduction of impulse or an action potential occurs downward the axon length that finally reaches the axon terminal.

 It is the final stage, where the membrane potential re-establishes the original distribution of sodium and potassium ions through the sodium-potassium ATPase pump.
-The Na+– K+– ATPase pump facilitates the conversion of cell membrane again to its resting-potential state, where it can respond to the new stimulus.
-It influx two K+ and efflux three Na+ ions into and outside the cell against the concentration gradient by the ATPase activity.
-It lasts for two milliseconds.
+The Na+– K+– ATPase pump facilitates the conversion of the cell membrane again to its resting-potential state.

 The specialized neural network helps in transmitting the signal from CNS to the peripheral body parts and vice versa.
 Neurons appear as a dense network of long fibres, where the information is passed from the axon terminal of one neuron to the dendrites of another neuron and finally to the target cell.